 How to manage nipple vasospasm

-It will help to avoid or to reduce known triggers.
+Avoid or to reduce exposure to known triggers.
 These include:

 - poor attachment (seek advice from your lactation consultant)

 - nipple damage (e.g. cracked nipple) or an infection (e.g. nipple thrush)